bbc/psammead/scripts/talos/README.md

 ## Description

-Talos is a bumper bot for Psammead packages.
+Talos is a bumper bot that runs automatically for Psammead packages.

-## Usage
+## Manual Usage

 ### Using Jenkins